 Impact

-ImageMagick releases a memory allocation when processing TXT files that contain a texture attribute.
-If the ReadImage function succeeds but the subsequent GetTypeMetrics call fails, the texture object that was allocated is never freed, leading to progressively leaked memory for every such file processed.
-This leak does not expose sensitive data directly, but repeated use of crafted TXT files can exhaust system memory and cause application or system instability.
+ImageMagick releases a memory allocation when parsing TXT files containing a texture attribute.
+If the ReadImage function succeeds but the subsequent GetTypeMetrics call fails, the allocated texture object is never freed, causing a memory leak each time a crafted TXT file with a texture attribute is processed.
+The flaw does not disclose sensitive data, but repeated exploitation can exhaust system memory, destabilizing the ImageMagick application and the host operating system.
+This vulnerability is a classic memory leak (CWE‑401) and also reflects a failure to release an unreleased resource (CWE‑772).

 Affected Systems